Robert-van-Engelen/tinylisp/proto/README.md

 the free cell pairs list to run from the top-most free cell to the bottom-most free cell in the pool.
 This helps to avoid allocating bottom cells first that may run into the atom heap below when the atom heap grows.
-This would block new `define` even when we have plenty of free cells available in the middle of the pool.
+This would block new `define` global named definitions even when we have plenty of free cells available in the middle of the pool.

 If we also want to delete unused atoms from the atom heap, then we can do this effectively by adding the following two lines to `sweep()` similar to the